 In view of the above considerations and having explored all reasonable means of resolving the situation without success, it is recommended that the tree be removed as Mr and Mrs Drumm have requested and suitable replacement trees planted nearby.

-The Fendalton/Waimairi Community Board recommends to the City Services Committee that the lime tree be removed and that a suitable replacement tree be planted in the vicinity.
+Recommendation: That the Board recommend to the City Services Committee that the lime tree be removed.

 Chairman's